 IoTaWatt has the capability to measure power in polyphase systems.
-In the interest of keeping the user interface simple for the majority of users with single phase power, the details are disguised and/or hidden until needed.
+In the interest of keeping the user interface simple for the majority of users who have single phase power, the details are disguised and/or hidden until needed.
 There has been a lot of interest in using IoTaWatt for three-phase monitoring, particularly in three phase countries like Australia and Germany.
-For home energy monitoring, the derived reference method is very popular.
+For home energy monitoring, the derived reference method has been overwhelmingly popular.